-At the moment, there is no device that supports Quick Charge 4.
+At the moment, no device supports Quick Charge 4.
 The company revealed that their advanced charging technology will be available with the Qualcomm Snapdragon 835 processor.

 There is one handset announced, the Nubia Z17 however at this time there is not a QC4+ charger available.

 What are the benefits of Qualcomm Quick Charge 4?
 Basically, QC4.0+ charges up to 15 % faster compared to previous releases.
-This latest technology will be also 30 % more efficient and will run up to 5-degree Celsius cooler compared to previous releases.
+This latest technology will also be 30 % more efficient and will run up to 5-degree Celsius cooler compared to previous versions.